FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 ### docker export/import ###
 These two commands allow you to [export](https://docs.docker.com/engine/reference/commandline/export/)/[import](https://docs.docker.com/engine/reference/commandline/import/) a container file system to/from a tar archive.

 Differently from `docker save` and `load`, which would pack up all container metadata but disregard the Container layer, with `export` just the container file system is extracted, exactly as it is seen from within the container itself.
-As a result, all layers are flattened out in a unified tree structure.
+As a result, all layers are flattened out in a unified tree-like file system structure.

-It is immediately obvious how this would compromise the whole idea of exploiting layers already present at the destination, or those otherwise available from neighboring nodes.
+It is immediately obvious how this would compromise the whole idea of exploiting the layers already present at the destination, or those otherwise available from neighboring nodes.

 ### docker diff ###
-In addition to the solutions mentioned above, one could write its own hack and inspect, backup and, symmetrically, extract at the destination the content of the Container layer by accessing it from the host file system (somewhere in `/var/lib/docker/<storage-driver>`).
+In addition to the solutions mentioned above, one could write its own "hack" and inspect, backup and, symmetrically, extract at the destination the content of the Container layer by accessing it from the host file system (somewhere in `/var/lib/docker/<storage-driver>`).

 The proposed solution somehow follows this idea, but it tries to exploit available Docker commands and to keep things as portable and simple as possible.

-One neat way to access the Container layer is through [`docker diff`](https://docs.docker.com/engine/reference/commandline/diff/): we read from the documentation that it gives us one like for each change recorded in the writable layer, with:
+One neat way to inspect the Container layer is through [`docker diff`](https://docs.docker.com/engine/reference/commandline/diff/): it outputs one line for every change recorded in the writable layer, prefixed with:
 - `A` for added files
 - `C` for changed files
 - `D` for deleted files

 Because we are relying on a union file system, added or changed files have, in fact, to be present in the target Container layer, shadowing or not pre-existing versions from the underlying layers.
-For deleted files and directories, we know that the implementation is somehow similar to `C` but with special place-holders (in the sense that we are _adding_ special files to shadow others with the same name), but we don't want to deal with them directly.
+For deleted files and directories, we know that the implementation is somehow similar to `C` but with special place-holders (in the sense that we are _adding_ special files with the same name to shadow pre-existing copies), but we don't want to deal with them directly.

 For `A` and `C` files, we can simply copy them into an archive, transfer it to the destination and extract it within the target container (at default, write operations are made to the Container layer).